RHash67/fbii-xl2t/Raspberry_Pi/README.md

 The python file (app.py) is adapted from the example code from the online Flask documentation.

-You should make a subfolder in your root directory and put the app.py file in there.
+Make sure you change the default password on your RPi to deter unauthorized access to the web files.
+You may want to change the default user name as well.

+Make a subfolder in your root directory and put the app.py file in there.
 Put the "index.html" and "login.html" files in a "templates" subfolder.
 Put the "style.css" file in a "static" subfolder.
 So your directory tree should look like this (in this example the root subfolder is called "web-server"):

 web-server
 - app.py